ionic-team/ionic-site/docs/v2/getting-started/tutorial/project-structure/index.md

 <ion-nav id="nav" [root]="rootPage" #content swipe-back-enabled="false"></ion-nav>
 ```

-In this template, we set up an `ion-menu` to function as a side menu, and then a navigation controller to act as the main content area.
-The `ion-menu` takes a property of `content`, and we can pass the local variable of `#content` from our `ion-nav`.
+In this template, we set up an `ion-menu` to function as a side menu, and then an `ion-nav` component to act as the main content area.
+The `ion-menu`'s `[content]` property is bound to the local variable `content` from our `ion-nav`, so it knows where it should animate around.

-This will let the menu know what element should be the main content.
-The app will let the user select sections from the side menu which will change what they see in the content area.
-The user will be able to navigate inside the content menu if the section has other pages to navigate to.

-Let's go and see how to create more pages and perform basic navigation.
+Next let's see how to create more pages and perform basic navigation.